Teal-Insights/r-econid/README.md

 ## Roadmap

-- Allow users to extend the list with custom economies
+- Allow users to extend the list with custom entities
 - Add a fuzzy join function
 - Add a fuzzy filter function